raaaimund/raaaimund.github.io/_posts/2022-05-11-git-github-workshop.md

         ---
         ## git commit
         - Makes (changed/added/removed) files ready on the local repository to push to the remote repository.
-        - Adds a message to those files for explaining collaborators (your colleagues) what was changed/implemented/fixed
+        - Adds a message to those files for explaining to collaborators (your colleagues) what was changed/implemented/fixed
         ```bash
         git commit –m “short and precise commit message”
         ```